Up a lazy river by the old mill run

 For those who would like to attend a special festival or event when you come to Clear Lake Campground, these are five of Lake County's most popular events.
 Remember that the campground, and other lodging options, may fill up quickly on these weekends, so be sure to reserve your camp site well in advance.

-Sponsored by Redbud Audubon Society, Heron Days usually takes place the last weekend of April in Kelseyville and the first weekend of May in Clearlake, right at Clear Lake Campgrounds.
+Sponsored by Redbud Audubon Society, Heron Days usually takes place the last weekend of April in Kelseyville and the first weekend of May in Clearlake, right at Clear Lake Campground.
 The highlight of Heron Days is the pontoon boat tours into Anderson Marsh for a close-up look at the birds of Clearlake.
 These boat tours sell out quickly and Clear Lake Campground may fill up too so be sure to make your reservations early.

 Enjoy this short video of a pontoon boat tour at the 2017 Heron Days event.
 This part of Anderson Marsh is also accessible by kayak, available for rent at Clear Lake Campground.